sergejsvisockis/jobs-toolkit/README.md

 }
 ```

-Note that it is mandatory to override the `run` method since in encapsulates all the necessary
+Note that this is mandatory to override the `run` method since in encapsulates all the necessary
 locking and multithreading logic.
 Otherwise, the job will not just operate as expected.

 4. Define a JobRepository bean in case of Spring, or instantiate it manually in case of any other framework,